ravi-swami/DailyNews---Admin-Panel/README.md

 # DailyNews---Admin-Panel
 This is an Android Application for managing content of DailyNews Application.
-This is an Admin Panel of DailyNews - College News Application.
+This is the Admin Panel of DailyNews - College News Application.

 Requirements -